abcbridge/docs-as-code-demo/10_introduction.rst

-Tell ME a story with just a sheet of paper
+Tell a story with just a sheet of paper
 ==========================================

 Use a sheet of paper to tell a fascinating story.